WORK has begun to demolish two iconic East Lancashire schools.

 The former all-girls Catholic high school St Hilda’s is being demolished after 56 years as a school after lessons finished for the final time in June.

-The school merged with St Theodore’s RC boys school in 2006 to form Blessed Trinity College, in Ormerod Road, and this year is the first time all 1,250 pupils from both schools have been united on one site.
+The school merged with St Theodore’s RC boys school in 2006 to form Blessed Trinity College, in Ormerod Road, and this year is the first time all 1,250 pupils from both schools have been united on

 St Hilda’s RC High opened in 1954 as one of two single-sex Roman Catholic schools in the town, and was a specialist humanities college.